tymyrddin/red-basic/source/docs/reconnaissance/README.md

 * Define running services
 * Map the network

 As security and intrusion detection have gotten more sophisticated, so have the reconnaissance tools created and used by adversaries and network engineers.
-Most commonly used are [scanning and probing](../scanning/README.md).
 The purpose of scanning during reconnaissance is to find what hosts are currently active on the network.
-With probing and adversary can gather additional information, such as the OS or applications running on those active hosts.
+With probing and adversary can gather additional information, such as the OS,, technologies used, other websites on the same server, DNS records, unlisted files, sub-domains, directories, neighbours, ...